tripledes/sjimenez-lxc/README.md

 For now, the class lxc only works for Ubuntu 14.04, on other platforms with Ruby LXC bindings installed, the types should work as expected.

+## TODO

+* Add lxc-cgroup provider.
+* Test everything.
+* Add support for other distros.
+* Add Beaker to the game.